Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: The CDPR's procedure for Ideal Lattices

-\item \textsl{Log-unit CVP.} The set of all generators of $I$ is $\{\alpha_0\epsilon:\epsilon\in R^\times\}$.
-In the log-embedding $\log|\sigma(\cdot)|:\R_{>0}^n\to\R^n$, finding the shortest generator reduces to a Closest Vector Problem (CVP: given a lattice $\Lambda$ and a target point $\mathbf{t}$, find $\mathbf{v}\in\Lambda$ minimizing $\|\mathbf{t}-\mathbf{v}\|$) on the log-unit lattice $\Lambda = \{\log|\sigma(\epsilon)|:\epsilon\in R^\times\}\subset H_0$, where $H_0 = \{\mathbf{x}\in\R^n:\sum x_i = 0\}$ is the trace-zero hyperplane.
+\item \textsl{Log-unit CVP.} The set of all generators of $I$ is $\{\alpha_0\epsilon: \epsilon\in R^\times\}$.
+In the log-embedding $\log|\sigma(\cdot)|: \R_{>0}^n\to\R^n$, finding the shortest generator reduces to a closest vector problem (CVP: given a lattice $\Lambda$ and a target point $\mathbf{t}$, find $\mathbf{v}\in\Lambda$ minimizing $\|\mathbf{t}-\mathbf{v}\|$) on the log-unit lattice $\Lambda=\{\log|\sigma(\epsilon)|: \epsilon\in R^\times\}\subset H_0$, where $H_0=\{\mathbf{x}\in\R^n: \sum x_i=0\}$ is the trace-zero hyperplane.

 \item \textsl{Decode/sign selection.} The CVP in Phase 2 is solved by Babai's round-off algorithm \cite{Babai86} applied to the cyclotomic unit basis of $\Lambda$.
-The error in this step is controlled by the sign-selection problem: choosing signs $\mathbf{s}\in\{\pm 1\}^{|G|-1}$ to minimize $\|\mathbf{M}\mathbf{s}\|_\infty$, where $\mathbf{M}$ is the error matrix derived from the log-sine vector $\mathbf{z}$ (Section \ref{subsec:sign-def}). \end{enumerate}
+The error in this step is controlled by the sign-selection problem: choosing signs $\mathbf{s}\in\{\pm 1\}^{|G|-1}$ to minimize $\|\mathbf{M}\mathbf{s}\|_\infty$, where $\mathbf{M}$ is the error matrix derived from the logsine vector $\mathbf{z}$. \end{enumerate}

-The overall approximation factor is $\gamma = \exp(\tO(\sqrt{n}))$, where the dominant comes from the distance between the target point and the nearest lattice point in $\Lambda$.
+The overall approximation factor is $\gamma=\exp(\tO(\sqrt{n}))$, where the dominant comes from the distance between the target point and the nearest lattice point in $\Lambda$.